konstantink83/kmp-codelabs/giphy-app-2-en.md

 ### Dependencies Injections

 We have to use [SwiftyGif](https://github.com/kirualex/SwiftyGif) for showing gif files.
-To include it we have to inject `ios-app/Podfile` dependency:
+To include it we have to inject the `ios-app/Podfile` dependency:

 ```ruby
 target 'ios-app' do